 The question of what she may receive from this […] is now for consideration.
 According to the Act of Parl[iament] which became Law on Tuesday last – Police Constables have considerable discretion in this matter and I suggest that this case, and any others which may arise, should be gone into by the sub Committee

 Very little further is known about this man.
-I have tried to find his marriage, but there are a few registered around that period, and none in the immediate local area.
 There are various birth possibilities too, as, just because he served with the Wolverhampton Police Force does not mean he came from Wolverhampton, particularly as he had only been with the police a month.
 His entry on the Commonwealth War Graves Committee website states that he was in the 3rd Battalion of the Coldstream Guards, and that he is buried at Portsmouth (Highland Road) Cemetery, which would tie in with him being in hospital in South Sea or Southampton, depending on which entry in the book is correct.
 His medal card is also available at the National Archives, and he is commemorated on the Wolverhampton Roll of Remembrance.

 In the 1911 census there is an Arthur Street in the Coldstream Guards at Marlborough Lines, Aldershot.
 His birthplace is given as Litchfield (mistranscribed as Atchfield).
 His entry in Soldiers Died in the Great War gives his birthplace as Burton-on-Trent, but this may actually be the address of the next-of-kin as recorded in the service records.
 There is a marriage registered in Burton in September 1914 to a Gertrude A. Hollings, so this is probably the same individual.
 There was also an Arthur Street of the right age born in Burton who is a brewery labourer in the 1911 census.